 If you don’t have a food processor, grate your garlic down to a paste and whisk together all your ingredients until well combined.
 I make my aioli very strong on the garlic.
 I’m a 50 Clove Chicken, kind of garlic eater.
 If you want a tamer garlic taste go for 2 garlic cloves over my suggested 3.

 From there you will take a bag of frozen waffle fries (though, you can choose whatever kind you want) and cook them per the instructions on the bag.
-Mine were 450 degrees in the oven for 20-25 minutes.
+Mine were 450 degrees in the oven for 20-25 minutes and I prefer to use a cast iron skillet with this recipe.
 If you haven’t cooked your bacon, I would do so while the fries are cooking.
 I always try to make this recipe when I know I’ll be cooking bacon in another meal for the week.
 That way my bacon is already done and I just have to focus on getting it chopped.
 I also take this time to grate the 1 1/2 cups of cheddar cheese.

 When your fries are 5 minutes from being finished, I pull them out of the oven.
 I top them with the fresh grated cheddar and slide them back into the oven to finish out the 5 minutes.
 When you go to pull them out the cheddar should be melted and starting to bubble.
 Let it cool for 5 minutes because the pan will be hot.
 Top with bacon and a fresh herb.
 I personally prefer cilantro but green onion or parsley would be fantastic too.
 From here you can drizzle on a tablespoon of the garlic aioli you made or serve it on the side as a dip.
 At this point you’re probably ready to get into their deliciousness.
 Grab a fork and ready to become an aioli lover yourself.